alihusayni/tll-next/content/resources/blog/become-u-s-citizen-explained-citizenship-lawyer.md

 This makes it a total of $725.
 But
 * Applicants who have served in the military are not required to pay any of these fees.
 * Senior applicants, above the age of 75, are not required to pay the biometrics fee.
-And, if you are not able to afford the application fee due to your annual household income, you can request a reduction by filing[*Form I-942, Request for Reduced Fee*](https://www.uscis.gov/i-942)*.*If you are considered qualified, you will have to pay only the biometrics fee and a percentage of the application fee.
+And, if you are not able to afford the application fee due to your annual household income, you can request a reduction by filing [Form I-942, Request for Reduced Fee](https://www.uscis.gov/i-942).
+If you are considered qualified, you will have to pay only the biometrics fee and a percentage of the application fee.
 ## How Can Our Naturalization Attorney Help You?

 [[cta]]

-To apply for naturalization and go through It's steps, you are not required to hire a US visa attorney.
+To apply for naturalization and go through Its steps, you are not required to hire a US visa attorney.
 However, many opt to have a visa lawyer by their side, because
 * the naturalization process is complicated and confusing,
 * a citizenship lawyer knows how to file your application and manage your case to not get denied,
 * you can save time,
 * you do not have to worry about the language barrier if you are not fluent in English or are not familiar with legal terms.
 *The Law Office of Tuan Lee*in Orange County is here to help you become a U.S. citizen.
 Our experienced naturalization attorney provides you legal assistance in knowing if you are eligible or not, how and when to apply, what kind of proof and documentation you need for each step, how to pass the exams and the interview successfully if you can be exempt from the exam or fees, and any other help you will need on this long journey.
-Give us a call at[(714) 877-5840](tel:+1-714-877-5840)or fill out the form below so we contact you.
+Give us a call at [(714) 877-5840](tel:+1-714-877-5840) or fill out the form below so we contact you.